A step by step guide to successfully starting an online store on Shopify,

 It can also work very well if you're in a smaller niche that is naturally less competitive.

 I've grossly oversimplified the Adwords model here.
 Google also factors in things like the quality and relevance of your page when they're working out how much to charge you.
-Check out this guide to Adwords pricing for a more thorough overview.
-Google also has the Adwords Help Center with comprehensive details about the entire platform, but in typical dry Googlese language.
+Google has the Adwords Help Center with comprehensive details about the entire platform, but in typical dry Google language.

 If the costs of advertising in Google make your eyes water, there is another free alternative.